Unnati-96/Assignment1/Readme.md

 .Create: defining route and controller for create operation using .create() method.

 Step6: Practicing Git/Git-hub
-.Clone Project from git-hub (git clone URL)!!!!
+.Clone Project from git-hub (git clone URL)!!
 .Make changes Using add and Commit -m "Message For Commit!"